-In addition to her affiliation with the Leonard Davis Institute of Health Economics, Dr. Feemster is the Director of Research for the Vaccine Education Center and core faculty with PolicyLab, the Center for Pediatric Clinical Effectiveness and Global Health programs at CHOP.
-She is also the Medical Director of the Immunization Program and Acute Communicable Diseases at the Philadelphia Department of Health and past-chair of the the Advisory Commission for Childhood Vaccines that advises the National Vaccine Injury Compensation Program.
+In addition to her affiliation with the Leonard Davis Institute of Health Economics, Dr. Feemster is affiliated faculty with the PolicyLab, the Center for Pediatric Clinical Effectiveness and Global Health programs at CHOP.
+She serves as a technical advisor for an American Academy of Pediatrics global immunization advocacy initiative and is past-chair of the Advisory Commission for Childhood Vaccines that advises the National Vaccine Injury Compensation Program.
 In the community, she serves on the boards of the Philadelphia and Pennsylvania Immunization Coalitions and the Unity Consortium.

 Dr. Feemster received her MD and an MPH in Population and Family Health from Columbia University Schools of Medicine and Public Health in New York City.
 She completed pediatric residency at CHOP then pursued a dual fellowship training program in health services research and pediatric infectious diseases: she was a fellow in the Robert Wood Johnson Foundation (RWJF) Clinical Scholars Program at Penn, completing a Master of Science degree in Health Policy Research then returned to CHOP for pediatric infectious diseases training.
-She joined the faculty in her current position in 2010.
+She joined the faculty at Penn in 2010.